Being a Foundation Trust

 How long is a governor’s term of office?

-Governors serve for three years and may stand for a further term up to a maximum 3 terms.
+Governors serve for three years and may stand for further terms up to a maximum four terms.
 Governors do not receive remuneration; however, travelling expenses are reimbursed.

 What sort of person can be a governor?

 You don’t need any special skills or qualifications to be a governor.
 The most important thing you need is enthusiasm and the willingness to represent not just your own views but also the views of the people in your community or staff group.
 If you have some understanding of the NHS or the hospital, that’s great, but not essential.
 A basic knowledge of computers would be advantageous, as correspondence will be mainly sent via email by the Trust and constituents.

 How much time is expected from Governors?

 The Council of Governors meets four times each year and governors can get involved with other groups and committees established to look into areas in more detail.
 There may also be groups, shared workshops and projects that governors will be invited to attend.